Code to generate and manipulate dubins curves

 This work was completed as part of [Walker11].

 - Francis Valentinis

-- Royce Smart - who tested early versions of this code while writing up [Smart08].
+- Royce Smart - who tested early versions of this code while completing his PhD thesis [Smart08].

 |[LaValle06]||LaValle, S. M. (2006).
 “Planning Algorithms”.
 Cambridge University Press|

 |[Shkel01]||Shkel, A. M. and Lumelsky, V. (2001).
 “Classification of the Dubins set”.
 Robotics and Autonomous Systems 34 (2001) 179–202|

 |[Walker11]||Walker, A. (2011).
 “Hard Real-Time Motion Planning for Autonomous Vehicles”, PhD thesis, Swinburne University.|